What Types of Stocks Do Well During Volatility?

 • Excitement over meme stocks

-A global pandemic can also spark volatility, as evidenced in the mini market crash that occurred early in 2020.
-Coronavirus fears prompted the end of the longest bull market in history, sending stocks into a bear market.
+A global pandemic can also spark volatility, which occurred during the pandemic in 2020.
+That prompted the end of the longest bull market in history, sending stocks into a bear market.

 The downturn was significant enough that the National Bureau of Economic Research Business Cycle Dating Committee dubbed it a recession.
 It was, however, the shortest on record, lasting just two months.
 (By comparison, it took 18 months for the stock market to go from peak to trough during the Great Recession).